Applying for Undergraduate Courses

 Email: CR.Screening@health.wa.gov.au If you're a double-degree student requiring both an education and a health police clearance, an education police clearance is accepted by the Department of Health, as long as it was done within the last 12 months, as at the date of receipt at the Department of Health.
 Application for working with children check

 The Working with Children (Criminal Record Checking) Act 2004 aims to protect children from harm by introducing a high standard of compulsory national criminal record checking for people wishing to do paid, unpaid or volunteer work with children in Western Australia.
 If you're an education or health science student who is going to be working with children within the ages of 0-17 for the purpose of your practicum, you'll be required to undergo a Working with Children Check.
 If you're a Medicine, Dentistry and Podiatric Medicine student you'll also be required to undergo a Working with Children Check.
-An application for a Working with Children Check is made through Australia Post agencies.
+Apply for a Working with Children Check through Australia Post agencies.
 Refer to the website of Australia Post to find a list of these agencies.
 For further information on the Working with Children Act, see website http://www.checkwwc.wa.gov.au.
 Top

 You can choose up to six courses.
 List them in order of preference, starting with the course you'd most like to do.
 You should list more than one preference, especially if a similar course is offered at more than one university.
 Choose what you'd really like to do, but be realistic in your choices.
 To check whether you're likely to qualify for admission, contact the Admissions Centre of the relevant university.
-If you were offered a place for 2013 but deferred your studies until 2014, see 'Did you defer your place in 2013?'.
+If you were offered a place for 2014 but deferred your studies until 2015, see 'Did you defer your place in 2014?'.
 If you need to re-apply through TISC for your deferred place and want your deferred place to be held for you (even if you would also like to be considered for other courses), you must list your deferred course as one of your preferences.
-You won't be considered for courses placed below this preference.
+You won't be considered for courses placed below your deferred preference.
 Commonwealth Supported Place (CSP)

 A Commonwealth Supported Place (CSP) is a university place in which the fees are subsidised by the Federal Government.
 If you enrol in a CSP, you will pay some course fees but not the full cost of your education.
 For more information please see Paying for university study.
 Does the order of my preferences matter?